-Data Migration (DM) is an integrated data synchronization task management platform that supports the full data migration and the incremental data migration from MySQL/MariaDB into TiDB.
+Data Migration (DM) is an integrated data replication task management platform that supports the full data migration and the incremental data migration from MySQL/MariaDB into TiDB.
 It can help to reduce the operations cost and simplify the troubleshooting process.

 The Data Migration tool includes three components: DM-master, DM-worker, and dmctl.

-DM-worker executes specific data synchronization tasks.
+DM-worker executes specific data replication tasks.